room118solutions/branchbot/README.md

 # Installation

+1. Install the gem:

+    `gem install branchbot`

+2. Download the `post-checkout` file into the `.git/hooks` directory of your project.
+   Modify to configure any flags.

-Download the `post-checkout` file into the `.git/hooks` directory of your project.
-Be sure to keep the `post-checkout` name to match Git's expectations.
+   Note: Be sure to keep the `post-checkout` name to match Git's expectations.

-Alternatively, you can clone this repository to your computer then symlink the `post-checkout` file into the `.git/hooks` directory of each of your projects.
-This allows you to manage the file in one place and be able to easily pull down updates.

 # Support